-Superviors: A/Prof Louise Cheng Dedifferentiation is a fundamental process, which allows post-mitotic (non-dividing, mature) cells to revert to a stem cell-like state.
+Organogenesis and Cancer Program A/PROF LOUISE CHENG How do tumours grow at the expense of other tissues in cancer cachexia Supervior: A/Prof Louise Cheng Cancer cells are known to drive altered metabolic circuits to meet the bioenergetic and biosynthetic demands of increased cell growth and proliferation.
+Under nutrient restriction, when growth of most organs shut down, cancer cells can bypass these brakes imposed on cellular growth, thus gaining a growth advantage under these conditions.
+Furthermore, during cachexia, which causes more than one third of cancer death, tumour derived factors can also induce the break down of fat and skeletal muscles, in order to generate metabolic intermediates necessary for the preferential tumour growth.
+The signalling between tumours and other tissues is highly complex, and the adaptations that allow cancer cells to preferentially activate growth are largely unknown.
+The student will work within a existing team to discover some of the mediators of cancer cachexia using Drosophila genetics, confocal microscopy, proteomics, metabolomics; the findings will be further validated in human samples.
+Key Words: Cachexia, Interorgan Crosstalk Target Students: Honours, Masters, PhD For more information about this project please contact: A/Prof Louise Cheng: louise.cheng@petermac.org Discovering mechanisms of dedifferentiation Supervior: A/Prof Louise Cheng Dedifferentiation is a fundamental process, which allows post-mitotic (non-dividing, mature) cells to revert to a stem cell-like state.
 It is an important mechanism, which allows mature cells to re-enter the cell cycle to generate additional stem cells, and the regulation of this process has important implications for regenerative medicine, where it is not well understood how stem cells can be activated upon injury (in order to carry out repair).
 Deregulation of dedifferentiation also has important implications for tumour formation, as generation of ectopic stem cells can cause uncontrolled proliferation and cancer.
 We have so far identified a number of transcription factors important for dedifferentiation in the developing Drosophila CNS, in this project, we aim to explore how dedifferentiation is regulated, what types of cells are produced during dedifferentiation, how is the balance between dedifferentiation and tumour growth regulated.
 The student will use Drosophila genetics, genomics and imaging to answer some of these questions.
-Key Words: Neural stem cells, dedifferentiation Target Students: PhD For more information about this project please contact: A/Prof Louise Cheng: louise.cheng@petermac.org
+Key Words: Dedifferentiation, Neural Stem Cells Target Students: PhD For more information about this project please contact: A/Prof Louise Cheng: louise.cheng@petermac.org